Herring-UGAECSE-2920/Class-Instructions/deliverables/setup/plotter_setup.md

 With everything out of the package, simply follow the included instructions in the user guide to set it up.
 You'll need to install a Windows utility to use the plotter, so make sure to do that.

 When you have the plotter assembled and the Windows Utility up and running, simply take a video of each axis moving, and use that for your submissions.
+You may want to keep adequate video footage for your team's reference.
+Post a short (30 seconds or less) video or link on ELC assignment.
 After you finish, uninstall the utility from your computer.

 ## Modifying the Plotter for use with the Pi